 How to Prevent Data Corruption in Windows PC

-Does your Windows system run slow or behave strangely?
+Does your Windows system run slowly or behave strangely?
 And you have no clue what’s happening with your PC?

 This slows your PC and prevents you from accessing your important files.
 In addition, you can lose your work files and other personal data when your files get corrupted.